 Although there is no minimum age requirement for the Canine Good Citizen, keep in mind that your dog's temperament may change as it becomes an adult.
 The AKC recommends that puppies who pass the Canine Good Citizen test be retested once they become adults.

-STAR Puppy Program
+Try the STAR Puppy Program

 You can begin working on basic obedience and socialization at home.
 Positive reinforcement training, such as clicker training, is a great way to work on basic commands and loose leash walking.